altruios/namshubettulpa/public/namshubettuple/vows.md

 did it?
 How would I even know one way or the other?'
 *He flexed his hands...*
-~he felt like he was in control - but some small part of him couldn’t help but doubt.~ *His eyes twitched with a rapid double vision, he tried to focus them again.*
+~he felt like he was in control~
+~Some small part of him couldn’t help but doubt.~
+*His eyes twitched with a rapid double vision, he tried to focus them again.*
 ~His sleep deprivation, maybe that was adding to his paranoia.~ ~He couldn’t explain what had happened.~